 In a nutshell, allergic asthma is all about your body overreacting to certain triggers and causing your airways to go on the defensive.

 How does Allergic Rhinitis cause Asthma?

 Allergic rhinitis (AR), often known as hay fever, is a very common chronic disorder in children and often co-exists with asthma in both children and adults.
 Asthma is detected in as many as 38% of individuals who have allergic rhinitis.

 Think of allergic rhinitis as the opening act in the asthma drama.
 While asthma primarily affects your airways, allergic rhinitis sets the stage by targeting your nasal passages and sinuses.
 Much like allergic asthma, allergic rhinitis is triggered by common allergens like pollen, dust mites, pet dander, or mold spores.
 Both allergic rhinitis and asthma share the same physiological response as described above.

 Understanding how allergic rhinitis can lay the groundwork for asthma is essential.
 By managing allergic rhinitis effectively, you can potentially reduce the risk of it evolving into allergic asthma.
 This is where holistic approaches like Traditional Chinese Medicine (TCM) come into play, offering solutions to address both conditions and promote overall well-being.

 Inhalers deliver medication directly to your airways, targeting inflammation and bronchoconstriction.
-Here are the main types of inhalers used:
+Here are the main components you find in inhalers:

-These inhalers provide rapid relief during asthma attacks by quickly relaxing and opening the airways, easing symptoms like wheezing and shortness of breath.
+These inhalers provide rapid relief during asthma attacks by quickly relaxing and opening the airways, easing asthma attack symptoms in adults and children alike.
+The most common asthma signs and symptoms are wheezing and shortness of breath.